DustinChristians/template-react-redux-ui/README.md

 #### `npm start`

-Runs the app in the development mode.<br  />
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br  />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 #### `npm test`

-Launches the test runner in the interactive watch mode.<br  />
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 #### `npm run build`

-Builds the app for production to the `build` folder.<br  />
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br  />
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!
 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### Troubleshooting

 1. Run `npm install` - If you forget to do this, you'll get an error when you try to start the app later.

-2. Don't run the project from a symbolic link.
-It will cause issues with file watches.

-3. Delete any .eslintrc in your user directory and disable any ESLint plugin / custom rules within your editor since these will conflict with the ESLint rules defined in the app.
+2. Delete any .eslintrc in your user directory and disable any ESLint plugin / custom rules within your editor since these will conflict with the ESLint rules defined in the app.

-4. On Windows?
+3. On Windows?
 Open your console as an administrator.
 This will assure the console has the necessary rights to perform installs.

-5. Ensure you do not have NODE_ENV=production in your env variables as it will not install the devDependencies.
+4. Ensure you do not have NODE_ENV=production in your env variables as it will not install the devDependencies.
 To check run this on the command line: `set NODE_ENV`.
 If it comes back as production, you need to clear this env variable.

-6. Nothing above work?
+5. Nothing above work?
 Delete your node_modules folder and re-run npm install.

 ### Prettier Setup

 The VS Code Prettier extension can be used to auto-format your code on save.

 1. Click on the extensions icon on the left side-bar and search for Prettier and click install.
 2. Then, in the VS Code main toolbar, click on Code -> Preferences -> Settings
 3. Within the settings search for FormatOnSave and make sure the setting is enabled.

 ### ES7 React/Redux/GraphQL/React-Native snippets extension